PaytonZ/python-get-followers/README.md

 ================

 PySide 1.2.1
-	should be enought for windows
+	should be enough for Windows
 	or
 	go to http://qt-project.org/wiki/Get-PySide for other platforms